huww98/TimeChart/README.md

 * nearestPoint: highlight the data points in each series that is nearest to the mouse.
 * chartZoom: respond to mouse, keyboard, touch event to zoom/pan the chart.
 See also [the interaction method](#interaction)

-As an example, to ensemble your own chart with all offical plugins added:
+As an example, to assemble your own chart with all offical plugins added:
 ```JavaScript
 import TimeChart from 'timechart/core';
 import { lineChart } from 'timechart/plugins/lineChart';